Deer Management Program

 Hunters that wish to participate in the Deer Management Focus Area Program (DMFA) on Cornell Plantations Deer Management Program properties within the DMFA zone must also posess a Cornell Plantations Deer Management Program PERMIT.
 Note that a DEC issued DMFA Permit is NOT a Cornell Plantations issued PERMIT.
 Hunters without a Plantations issued permit will be prosecuted.
 For more information on the DMFA program, see the News and Updates section below.

 All hunters are expected to follow all Cornell Plantations and Department of Environmental Conservation rules and regulations and, to conduct themselves in a safe and ethical manner.
-Hunters that meet these criteria will remain eligible for annual renewals.
+Hunters that meet these criteria will remain eligible to reapply for permits annually.

 - Cornell Plantations rules and regulations.

-- NYS Department of Environmental Conservation Hunting&Trapping 2012 - 2013 Official Guide to Laws and Regulations.
+- NYS Department of Environmental Conservation Hunting & Trapping 2013 - 2014 Guide, Laws, and Regulations.

 Participating Natural Areas